Terry Fox (artist): Significant works

+Thus the work was held in tension between silence, the expectation for possible sound and actual sound.

+Exhibitions

 Fox has been included in numerous international solo and group exhibitions including the documenta 5, Kassel, 1975 Whitney Biennial and 1984 Venice Biennale.
 He had two major exhibitions in Berkeley, his first solo museum show curated by Brenda Richardson in 1973, and one in 1985 organized around the body of works owned by the Berkeley Art Museum organized by Constance Lewallen.
 His retrospective solo exhibition was organized by the Kunsthalle Fridericianum, Kassel in 2003.